7-Day Typing Plan: Boost Your Speed and Accuracy

 Day 5 — Real-World Application

-Goal: Build confidence and reduce fatigue in everyday typing.
+Goal: Build confidence and reduce fatigue in everyday typing tasks.

 Day 6 — Error Resistance (Practice Under Mild Distraction)

-Goal: Stay calm, keep rhythm, reduce mistakes under pressure.
+Goal: Stay calm, keep rhythm, and reduce mistakes under mild pressure.

 Day 7 — Final Test + Reflection

-Goal: Confirm progress and choose a next-step routine.
+Goal: Confirm progress and create a smarter next step.

 📈 What Results Should You Expect After 7 Days?